cleolotta/fair-and-private-lm/README.md

 }

-#### glue
+### glue
-contains the code used to evaluate the resulting models on the glue benchmark.
+This folder contains the code used to evaluate the resulting models on the glue benchmark.

 ##### Sources
 SEAT and StereoSet code: